 If you could live anywhere where would you live?

 Somewhere near here as we moved to be nearer our families.
-I'
+I'd rather be in a huge house in a little village though!

 What was one of the best days of your life aside from marriage and childbirth?